Characters of the Mortal Kombat series: Nitara

-Nitara is a vampire from the realm of Vaeternus.
-In Deadly Alliance, she seeks to destroy the orb that binds her realm to Outworld.
+Nitara is a vampire from the realm of Vaeternus who seeks to destroy the orb that binds her realm to Outworld.
 As the orb is inside of a lava pit that Cyrax is able to enter, Nitara orchestrates a series of events to force Cyrax into helping her in exchange for passage back to Earthrealm.
 She ultimately succeeds in destroying the orb with Cyrax's assistance, freeing Vaeternus.
 Her biography in Armageddon states that Nitara leaves Vaeternus for Edenia in an effort to prevent her species from being exterminated by Ashrah, although this is not established during the game.

+In the rebooted timeline of Mortal Kombat 1, Nitara has a minor role in the game's story mode, in which she allies herself with Quan Chi to conquer Earthrealm in order to prevent mass starvation of her people after they overfed on Vaeternus' creatures.
+An alternate Nitara appears as the second boss in Invasion Mode, where she hails from a timeline conquered by Vaternians that sought to feed on other worlds.
+After her defeat, Liu Kang recruited another Nitara variant who used her powers for good to cure his allies infected by her evil counterpart.

-The character was designed by Luis Mangubat.
-A male vampire counterpart was also planned for Deadly Alliance, but the developers were unable to add him to the game in time.
-In the game's Konquest mode, she was featured in a fictional "Blood" energy drink advertisement.
+The character was designed by Luis Mangubat, and a male vampire counterpart was also planned for Deadly Alliance but the developers were unable to add him to the game in time.
+Megan Fox, who voiced Nitara in MK1, described the character as "evil but she's also good.
+She's trying to save her people.
+I really like her.
+She's a vampire which obviously resonates for whatever reason."

-Nitara appears in the 2021 Mortal Kombat film, portrayed by Mel Jarnson.
-Depicted as one of the Outworld champions, she is killed by Kung Lao with his hat.
+Nitara was played by Mel Jarnson in the 2021 feature film Mortal Kombat, in which she briefly appears as one of Shang Tsung's Outworld champions before she is killed by Kung Lao.

 UGO ranked Nitara 46th on their 2012 list of the top fifty series characters.
 In 2011, Complex named her one of the series' most underrated characters, stating that "Buffy would get her ass handed to her by this chick".
-Melody MacReady at Screen Rant listed her as one of the characters she wanted to see in MK11, where she noted "Frost was given a revamp and so was Fujin much to the surprise of fans.
-Perhaps if given a new design, a unique vampiric skill set, and extra skins based on the movie, Nitara could also become a fan favorite."
+However, Fox's voicework in MK1 was criticized by fans as "lifeless and boring".